greta-dev/greta/tests/testthat/_snaps/mixture.md

     Code
       mixture(normal(0, 2), weights = weights)
     Error <simpleError>
-      mixture must be passed at least two distributions
+      `mixture()` must be passed at least two distributions The number of distributions passed was: 1

 ---

     Code
       mixture(weights = weights)
     Error <simpleError>
-      mixture must be passed at least two distributions
+      `mixture()` must be passed at least two distributions The number of distributions passed was: 0